 I highly recommend that you get a travel insurance that covers COVID costs too, as these could get pretty pricey while abroad if you have to receive medical attention.
 During my research, I came across Mondo, who have some packages that covers COVID.

 Thank you for reading!
 I hope this information was useful.
-If you have any questions do feel free to drop a comment at the bottom and I will do my best to answer.
+Any additional questions you may have please feel free to drop a comment at the bottom and I will do my best to answer!

 Don’t forget to check out the video from my trip to Menorca this summer.